Grace of My Heart

-Grace of My Heart is a 1996 American musical comedy-drama film written and directed by Allison Anders and starring Illeana Douglas, Matt Dillon, Eric Stoltz, Patsy Kensit, and John Turturro.
-The film charts the music career of Denise Waverly, an aspiring singer who writes for other artists in the pop music world of the mid-1960s.
-Grace of My Heart premiered at the 1996 Toronto International Film Festival and went into limited release on September 13, 1996.
+Grace of My Heart is a 1996 American musical comedy-drama film written and directed by Allison Anders, and starring Illeana Douglas, Matt Dillon, Eric Stoltz, Patsy Kensit and John Turturro.
+The film charts the fictional music career of Denise Waverly, an aspiring singer who writes for other artists in the pop music world of the mid-1960s.
+It premiered at the 1996 Toronto International Film Festival and went into limited release on September 13, 1996.